Provider Executive Group

 Hope O’Brien, MD, MBA, FAHS, FAAN

 Dr. O'Brien earned her Bachelor of Science in Neuroscience with Honors Distinction for Research at the University of Rochester (NY) before completing her Medical Doctorate at University of Cincinnati.
 After a year of study in adult medicine at The Christ Hospital, she completed residency training in Adult Neurology at University of Cincinnati.
 She then studied Headache Medicine and was recruited to Cincinnati Children's Hospital Medical Center as faculty.
-There she directed the Headache Fellowship Program, training other doctors in the practice of headache medicine.
-She also established the Young Adult Headache Program and earned an Executive MBA at Xavier University.
+There she directed the Headache Fellowship Program, training other doctors in the practice of headache medicine and established the Young Adult Headache Program.
+In December 2018, she earned an Executive MBA through Xavier University’s William College of Business.
 Her research endeavors and unique practice, serving both pediatric and adult patients, earned national and international acclaim.
-She has been appointed to several expert committees, with leadership roles in the American Academy of Neurology and American Headache Society.
-Dr. O’Brien is board certified in Neurology and Headache Medicine and is founder of CEO of Headache Center of Hope.
+She has been appointed to several expert & professional committees, with leadership roles in the American Academy of Neurology and American Headache Society.
+She also serves on the accreditation committee of the United Council for Neurologic Subspecialties.
+Dr. O’Brien is board certified in Neurology and Headache Medicine and her most recent achievement is Founder and CEO of Headache Center of Hope.

 Susan Kellogg-Spadt, PhD, CRNP, IF, CSC, FCST